 Studying can be challenging for learners if not done correctly.
 While effective studying can be attributed to personal discipline, children require a little help from parents and guardians to get the most out of it.
-While teachers endeavor to enhance the child’s learning, parents play a critical role towards effective study.
+While teachers endeavor to enhance the child’s learning, parents play a critical role in effective study.

 Benefits of effective studying

-Therefore, it is important to always ensure that your child adopts a proper approach during their study sessions.
+Therefore, it is important always to ensure that your child adopts a proper approach during their study sessions.
 Below is a breakdown of 6 quick steps parents and guardians can use to help children study effectively.

 1. Ensure your child gets enough rest